fmo/k8s/README.md

-# k8s
-All about k8s

-Kubernetes has 2 nodes mainly
+# Kubernetes has 2 nodes mainly

 * Control plane nodes
   * Kubectl: Command-line application for Kubernetes, that allows you to manage your resources and K8s cluster nodes.
 Its primary responsibility is providing a simple interface to the end user while interacting with the